Buyer’s guide: what is SIM-only mobile broadband?

-While many devices still use the standard SIM card, more recent hardware may use a smaller microSIM.
-It is possible to cut a SIM to fit a microSIM slot, but if buying new you should save yourself the hassle and purchase a microSIM if that’s what your tablet, dongle or laptop uses.
+While many devices still use the standard SIM, more recent hardware may use a smaller microSIM.
+It's possible to cut a SIM to fit a microSIM slot, but if buying new you should save yourself the hassle and buy a microSIM if that’s what your tablet, dongle or laptop uses.

 Apple, because it likes to be different, also now uses a nano SIM in the iPad Mini.
 This is a really tiny little card, and annoyingly it’s not possible to cut a normal or microSIM to fit, so if you have a nano SIM iPad you must ensure you purchase a nano SIM to begin with.

 Also, don’t forget to check that your dongle or other device is not locked to a network other than the one you want to use.